Do you have an issue with foreclosure? or do you need help avoiding it?

-Foreclosure is a situation when homeowners are no longer able to pay for the mortgage that they agreed on.
+Foreclosure is when homeowners are no longer able to pay for the mortgage they agreed on.
 As an effect, the lender can seize properties, remove homeowners and residents, and sell their homes, following the program on which both sides agreed while creating the mortgage contract.

 Selling Your House for Cash